 Choosing Between Two Sizes

-If you’re deciding between two sizes, the slightly larger option usually looks more cohesive and helps furniture feel grounded — especially in open-plan layouts.
+If you’re deciding between two sizes, the slightly larger option usually looks more cohesive and helps furniture feel grounded — especially in open floor plans.

 How to Measure Before You Buy